codsen/codsen/packages/string-strip-html/readme.md

 But those libraries assume too much - what if neither input nor output is not an HTML?
 What if HTML tag stripping library is used in a universal tool which accepts all kinds of text **and strips only and strictly only recognised HTML tags**?
 Like [Detergent](https://bitbucket.org/codsen/detergent) for example?

-For the record, somebody might input `a < b and c > d` (clearly, not HTML) into Detergent with intention clean invisible characters before **to paste the result into Photoshop**.
+For the record, somebody might input `a < b and c > d` (clearly, not HTML) into Detergent with intention clean invisible characters before **pasting the result into Photoshop**.
 A user just wants to get rid of any invisible characters.
 There's not even a smell of HTML here.
-There's no rogue XSS injection and cross-site scripting.
+There's no rogue XSS injection or cross-site scripting.
 Notice there's even spaces around brackets!
-It's just that the cleaning tool is very _universal_ and just happens _to snuff out and remove HTML_.
+Even Chrome will interpret `a < b and c > d` as text.
+I believe we should not delete `a < b and c > d` from text when stripping the HTML.
+However, [other](https://www.npmjs.com/package/striptags) [HTML](https://www.npmjs.com/package/strip-html-tags) [stripping](https://www.npmjs.com/package/htmlstrip-native) libraries find excuses to think differently.

 This library does not assume anything, and its detection will interpret `a < b and c > d` as **not HTML**.
 Our competition, on the other hand, will strip `a < b and c > d` into `a d`.